christianvieux/TrackFusion-Backend/README.md

 - GET /api/playlists - Get user playlists

 ## Contact
 Feel free to reach out if you have any questions about my project:
 - Email: christianvieux.dev@gmail.com
 - LinkedIn: https://www.linkedin.com/in/christian-vieux-dev/
 - GitHub: https://github.com/christianvieux

 ---
 This project was created as part of my web development portfolio to demonstrate my backend development skills.
-While it's still a work in progress, it shows my understanding of fundamental web development concepts and my ability to create functional web applications.
+While it shows my understanding of fundamental web development concepts and ability to create functional web applications, please note that active development has moved to the AWS-based version in the app-runner branch.